big-picture-medical/blocks-react-poc/README.md

 #### Get composition

-In your API, you need to define a `GET /compositions?composition_id=id` endpoint with the composition_id in the query params.
+In your API, you need to define a `GET /compositions` endpoint that supports the following queryParams:
+- `compositionId`
+- `compositionType`
+- `ehrId`
+- `templateId`

-It should execute the `blocks-get-ehr-composition` Atlas workflow with the `compositionId`.
+It should execute the `blocks-get-ehr-composition` Atlas workflow sending in the request's body all the existent supported queryParams.

 It should return the response as a JSON object.

 ```ts